Recovering Data After Formatting a RAID Array on NAS QNAP Turbo Station TS-651: Recovery Solutions

 Yes, there is a risk of data loss if a NAS QNAP Turbo Station TS-651 device is physically damaged or stolen.
 If the device is damaged, the data stored on the hard drives may become inaccessible or corrupted.
 Similarly, if the device is stolen, the data can be compromised if it falls into the wrong hands.
 It is important to regularly back up the data stored on the NAS device to another location or use RAID configurations to minimize the risk of data loss in such scenarios.

-Although NAS Turbo Station TS-651 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-651 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view